 Where: A1 Telekom Austria Group office building, Lassallestraße 9

 Call to Action

 Are you looking to use your skills, knowledge or interest in data for good?
-Then join us in our first data4good Hackathon in April and be a part of the change you want to see in the world of data!
+Join us and help us complete the next projects for good!

 We seek all data enthusiasts – aspiring data scientists or experienced data wizards, savvy solvers of business intelligence requests, machine learning pros, predictive analytics angels, data mining experts, computer vision idealists, UX maestros and ambitious developers with an interest in social causes …